In this era of constant change, the ability to drive innovation in the workplace is the mark of a successful leader.

 2. Focus on the Right ROI

 Average workplace leaders attempt to juggle many different priorities.
-Innovative workplace leaders identify a few initiatives that will have the greatest impact and focus on those.
+Leaders that want to create innovation in the workplace should identify a few initiatives that will have the greatest impact and focus on those.

 Consider JLL’s 3-30-300 rule.
 The rule states that for every square foot of space your company owns or leases, you will spend, on average, $3 on utilities, $30 for rent and $300 on payroll each year.